coredump/hoardd/README.md

 The master branch will be updated only to working versions (i.e: I will *try* not to break it), so you can probably just do a clone/fetch/pull from it on new versions.

+### Scripts and specific configuration

+The MySQL script is an example of how to configure specific scripts.
+It contains a `mysql.json` file that is read by the script when it starts.
+Just make sure to:

+* Keep the configs with the same name as the plugin (like, mysql.coffee and mysql.json)
+* Put/link the configuration on the script path (together with the scripts)

+For real, you can do whatever you want on your scripts, but it's better to make it easier for other people to configure/understand, so let's stick to a default.

 Retentions, sample interval and counter metrics
 ------------------------------------------------